Akki-333/Bibliography_extraction/README.md

 `Citation.source_file` is already populated by the pipeline and is shown on every entry in the batch page's merged library, so both the data and the surface for phase 4 are in place.
 Batch processing is currently sequential.

 ---

+## What changed in 2.1.6

+The light theme, rebuilt around measured contrast.

+**Fixed** - most of the sidebar was never bound to the design tokens, so it kept Streamlit's own dark-theme colours and simply disappeared on a light
+ground: the navigation, the section labels, the captions and the Settings panel.
+Every one is now coloured from a token.

+**Changed** - the light palette has three genuinely distinct surfaces, borders that are visible against the canvas, and a deeper accent, because mint cannot carry text on white.
+Every text pair now clears WCAG AA and body text clears AAA, and a test computes the ratios so a palette edit cannot quietly undo it.

+**Known** - the dark palette has two pairs below AA.
+They are unchanged and pinned by name in the suite, so a third cannot appear unnoticed.

+---